 Capital assets - Capital assets include land, buildings, broadcast equipment, transportation equipment, and office furniture and equipment.
 Capital assets are defined as assets with an initial, individual cost of more than \$500 and an estimated useful life of at least three years.
 Such assets are recorded at historical cost if purchased or constructed.
 Donated capital assets are recorded at estimated fair market value at the date of donation.
-Donations received from OETA's Supporting Organizations are recorded at the Supporting Organizations' cost.
+Donations received from Friends of OETA are recorded at Friends of OETA's cost.
 The cost of normal maintenance and repairs that do not add to the value of the asset or materially extend its life is not capitalized.
 Depreciation of capital assets is provided over the estimated useful lives of the respective assets on a straight-line basis.
 Estimated useful lives are as follows: